 Klis fortress ticket price

-The ticket price for Klis fortress is 60 kuna for adults, and 20 kunas for children.
-The ticket is also valid for ethno park Stella Croatica and the Interpretation centre located at the foot of the fortress.
+The ticket price for Klis fortress is 60 kuna (8 euros) for adults and 20 kunas (2.65 euros) for children.
+The ticket is also valid for Ethno park Stella Croatica and the Interpretation centre located at the foot of the fortress.
 Find the updated info on the official website of the fortress.

 Klis fortress attractions and sightseeing